jesusSant/Modifier/Installation.md

 /es/cnio/bionlp/modifier/util/
 </pre>
 Once compiled, we can execute it.
-For this, the simplest way is to move (in the terminal) at 'main', and type:
+For this, the simplest way is to move (in the terminal) at 'main' directory, and type:
 <pre>
 java es.cnio.bionlp.modifier.main.Main [options]
 </pre>